-The choice of whether to be vaccinated and which vaccine to use should be left, as far as possible, up to the individual
+Until a fully reliable vaccine is available the choice of whether to be vaccinated and which vaccine to use should be left, as far as possible, up to the individual

 If a variety of vaccines are made available people at high risk from Covid could make a choice to vaccinate early while those at lower risk from the pandemic could be more cautious about the possible (or unknown) side effects.